msyamkumar/cs220-f21-projects/p12/README.md

 Specifically, you're going to use Pandas to analyze various statistics of the top ranked universities across the world, over the last three years.

-To start, download [`test.py`](https://github.com/msyamkumar/cs220-s21-projects/blob/master/p12/test.py) and [`expected.html`](https://github.com/msyamkumar/cs220-s21-projects/blob/master/p12/expected.html).
-You'll also need to download [`lint.py`](https://github.com/msyamkumar/cs220-s21-projects/blob/master/p12/lint.py) (see linter documentation under "Testing" below).
+To start, download [`test.py`](https://github.com/msyamkumar/cs220-f21-projects/blob/main/p12/test.py) and [`expected.html`](https://github.com/msyamkumar/cs220-f21-projects/blob/main/p12/expected.html).
+You'll also need to download [`lint.py`](https://github.com/msyamkumar/cs220-f21-projects/blob/main/p12/lint.py) (see linter documentation under "Testing" below).
 You'll do all your work in `main.ipynb`.

 **Warning:** Do not download any of the other files manually (you must write Python code to download these automatically, as in lab-p12).
-When we run the autograder, the other files such as [`rankings.json`](https://github.com/msyamkumar/cs220-s21-projects/blob/master/p12/rankings.json), [`2019-2020.html`](https://github.com/msyamkumar/cs220-s21-projects/blob/master/p12/2019-2020.html), [`2020-2021.html`](https://github.com/msyamkumar/cs220-s21-projects/blob/master/p12/2020-2021.html), [`2021-2022.html`](https://github.com/msyamkumar/cs220-s21-projects/blob/master/p12/2021-2022.html) will not be in the directory.
-So, if your code does not download these files, you will get a **zero score** on the project.
+When we run the autograder, the other files such as [`rankings.json`](https://github.com/msyamkumar/cs220-f21-projects/blob/main/p12/rankings.json), [`2019-2020.html`](https://github.com/msyamkumar/cs220-f21-projects/blob/main/p12/2019-2020.html), [`2020-2021.html`](https://github.com/msyamkumar/cs220-f21-projects/blob/main/p12/2020-2021.html), [`2021-2022.html`](https://github.com/msyamkumar/cs220-f21-projects/blob/main/p12/2021-2022.html) will not be in the directory.
+So, unless your `main.ipynb` downloads these files, you will get a **zero score** on the project.
 More details can be found in the Setup section of the project.

 # Data